iterative/dvc.org/public/static/docs/command-reference/status.md

   commands like `dvc commit` or `dvc repro`, `dvc run` should be run to update the file.
 Possible states are:

-  - _new_: <abbr>Output</abbr> exists in workspace, but there is no corresponding checksum calculated and saved in the DVC-file for this output yet.
+  - _new_: An <abbr>output</abbr> is found in the workspace, but there is no corresponding file hash saved in a DVC-file yet.
-  - _modified_: Output or dependency exists in workspace, but the corresponding checksum in the DVC-file is not up to date.
+  - _modified_: An output or <abbr>dependency</abbr> is found in the workspace, but the corresponding file hash the DVC-file is not up to date.
-  - _deleted_: Output or dependency does not exist in workspace, but still referred in the DVC-file.
+  - _deleted_: The output or dependency is references in a DVC-file, but does not exist in the workspace.
-  - _not in cache_: Output exists in workspace and the corresponding checksum in the DVC-file is up to date, but there is no corresponding <abbr>cache</abbr>
+  - _not in cache_: An output exists in workspace and the corresponding file hash in the DVC-file is up to date, but there is no corresponding
-    entry.
+    <abbr>cache</abbr> entry.

 **For comparison against remote storage:**